History (HI)

 HI 1005 Introduction to History and Social Studies Education (1)

-Introductory course intended for first-semester students majoring in (or considering) History and Social Studies Education.
-Explains the wide range of career paths and professional skills enabled by college-level historical study.
-Students gain enhanced advising for SSE and HI degree options, learn to navigate the first year of college, meet faculty and staff, and get acquainted with historical resources on campus.
+Introductory course intended for first-semester students majoring in History and Social Studies Education or any student new to the major.
+Students learn about the wide range of career paths and professional skills enabled by college-level historical study; get acquainted with historical resources on campus through a local history project; and gain enhanced advising for SSE and HI degree options.
 Falls.

 HI 2006 Ancient and Medieval Civilizations (4)